CLAN HRÓÐVITNIRBUR'S STANDARDS OF COMMUNITY BEHAVIOR

 -

-“Matriarch” or “Patriarch”: These titles are reserved for the elders who founded and maintain a Household or Family.
-They are the foundational pillars of our community structure, and their guidance is a key part of what keeps our bonds strong and our traditions intact.
+“Matriarch” or “Patriarch”: These designations are reserved for the elders who founded and maintain a Household or Family.
+They serve as the foundational pillars of our community, providing guidance, mediation, and oversight that sustain social cohesion.
+To address a Matriarch or Patriarch correctly is to recognize the living legacy of their stewardship, their authority, and the weight of responsibility they carry in upholding the bonds and traditions of the community.

 In-person Greetings